 Report Output Directory

 Each T-Plan Robot script contains a “Report” command which allows to specify the output report format and location.
-The default location for script output is within the <projectDir>\reports\<custom> directory, however this doesn’t lend itself to the integration due to its dynamic nature.
-Instead we recommend to store your output files to a static directory of your choice which ALM will read from.
+The default location for script output is within the <projectDir>\reports\<custom> directory, however, this doesn’t lend itself to the integration due to its dynamic nature.
+Instead, we recommend storing your output files to a static directory of your choice which ALM will read from.

 NOTE: Relative paths for the report output are resolvable against the currently set “Output Path” of the Robot Project.
 Absolute paths are also accepted.